lukso-network/docs/docs/tools/relayer-api/01-execute-transaction.md

   .call();
 ```

-Encode your smart contract call through the execute function of your Universal Profile, to be signed and passed to the relayer:
+We need to encode the smart contract call through the execute function of your Universal Profile to be signed and passed to the relayer.

 ```typescript title="Encode transaction ABI"
 const abiPayload = myUniversalProfile.methods.execute(